netarchivesuite/solrwayback/README.md

 ## Build and usage
  * Build the application with: mvn package
  * Deploy the solrwayback.war file in a web-container.
- * For the API open:  localhost:8080/solrwayback
  * Copy resources/properties/solrwayback.properties to user/home/ folder for the J2EE server
  * Modify the 2 properties in solrwayback.properties
  * Optional: configure the log4j using the files in resources/tomcat
+ * For the API and simple frontend demo open: localhost:8080/solrwayback

 ## Contact
 Developed by Thomas Egense (thomas.egense@gmail.com)